folio-org/docs/content/en/docs/Users/_index.md

 -   **First name.** The given name of the user.
 -   **Middle name.** The middle name of the user.
 -  **Preferred first name.** The name by which the user prefers to be called.
 If a preferred first name is provided, it will display in the user record in place of the first name.
 -  **Patron group (required).** Select a patron group to assign to the user.
 Patron groups are classes of library users configured by your library in the Settings app.
-Examples of patron groups include:
--   **Adult.** Patrons over the age of 18.
--   **Faculty.** Patrons with faculty status at your institution.
--   **Student.** Patrons that are students at your institution.

 See [Settings \> Users \> Patron Groups](../settings/settings_users/settings_users/#settings--users--patron-groups) for more information.
 -  **Status (required).** Select a status for the user: **Active** or **Inactive.** A user's status is tied to the expiration date set on their user record.
 Active status indicates current affiliation, employment, or enrollment within the library's institution.
 Inactive status indicates that the expiration date on the user's record has passed and the user is no longer affiliated, employed, or enrolled.
 When a **Patron Group** is selected, the **Status** automatically defaults to **Active**.
 -  **Expiration date.** The amount of time set before the user record lapses and the user no longer has active permissions or the ability to borrow items.
 The expiration date determines when a user's status changes from Active to Inactive.
 Expiration date is optional and this field may be left blank.
 For information about editing an expiration date, see [Edit an expiration date](#edit-an-expiration-date).
 -  **Barcode.** The barcode number for the user's library card.
+-  **User Type.** Select the user type: **Patron** or **Staff**.
+This field is optional for a non-ECS-enabled tenant but required in an ECS-enabled tenant.
+For more information, see  [Consortium manager \> Members](../consortia/consortium-manager/#members/).
+	-  **Patrons.** Users who may borrow library materials but have no FOLIO permissions assigned to their User record and do not log in to FOLIO to manage their library accounts.
+	-  **Staff.** Users who are employed by the library, have FOLIO permissions assigned to their User record for the purpose of performing their library work, and may borrow library materials.

 ### Extended information